 A Costa Hawkins exception agreement is drafted by the City Attorney.
 You must state in your submittal how the project qualifies for a Costa Hawkins exception.
 The request should be addressed to the Director of Current Planning.
 If the project is deemed eligible, we may start working with the City Attorney on the agreement.
+As a result of AB 1505, state legislation passed in 2017, the Planning Code may be updated in 2018 so that a Costa Hawkins exception agreement is no longer required.
+Please check with the planner assigned to the project to verify the most current requirements.

 Impact Fee on Density Bonus Units.
-Pursuant to Planning Code Section 415.5(g)(1)(D), projects seeking additional density under California Government Code Section 65915 et. seg. shall pay the Affordable Housing Fee on any additional units or square footage authorized under Section 65915.
+Pursuant to Planning Code section 415.5(g)(1)(D), projects seeking additional density under California Government Code Section 65915 et. seq. shall pay the Affordable Housing Fee on any additional units or square footage authorized under section 65915.